Stefan George: Making of a poet

-Blätter für die Kunst

 After returning to Germany, George first began to study Romance languages and their literature at Friedrich Wilhelm University in Berlin, where he remained for three semesters.

 At the time, George had serious doubts about the ability of the German language to say what he wished to say in his poems.
 For this reason, he preferred instead to write French and Spanish poetry and even invented a language which he dubbed Lingua Romana, which combined words from Spanish and Latin with German syntax.